What Is A Carbon Footprint?

 Have you ever noticed that sometimes the carbon conversation uses the CO₂ and other times CO₂e?
 Let’s start with breaking that down for some clarity with this introduction to some of the most common carbon terminology.

 Carbon dioxide (CO₂) gets a bad rap.
 At its essence, it plays a crucial role in life on Earth because it makes up part of our planet’s natural carbon cycle.
 It includes the very air we humans breathe out on every breath, which of course, contributes to plants being able to photosynthesise.
-So why then is CO₂ causing so much alarm?
+So why then is CO₂ causing so much concern?

 CO₂ also happens to be a greenhouse gas that traps heat in the atmosphere.
 It’s our other everyday activities that are the problem.
 We, humans, have tipped the natural system out of balance.
 To give you some perspective, over 80% of all human-generated CO₂ emissions come from burning fossil fuels like coal, oil and gas.
 While some of our basic human rights are indeed met through these actions (such as food, electricity, warmth and shelter), one of our human flaws, i.e. our desire for ‘stuff’, is causing much of the destruction.